mcoder9/slv/README.md

 New slv Deployment is always use `unstaked-keypair.json` for the identity key.
 This is the best practice to avoid double voting, and etc.

-So Please make sure to set the aurhorized identity key with `identity.json` after the deployment.
+So Please make sure to set the aurhorized identity key with `slv v set:identity` after the deployment.

 ### Input Server's Default Username